python/cpython/Doc/library/sqlite3.rst

    >>> res.fetchone()
    ('movie',)

-The query shows that the table has been created, as it returns a :class:`tuple` containing the table's name.
+We can see that the table has been created, as the query returns a :class:`tuple` containing the table's name.
 If we query ``sqlite_master`` for a non-existent table ``spam``, :meth:`!res.fetchone()` will return ``None``::